IamJackReed/psm/docs/scrum-q&a.md

 Component teams work on layers of the Product.
 For example, the database team works on the database containing the website's data, the frontend team develops the User Interface part of the website.
 >
 From a Scrum perspective, Cross-functional teams are preferred, as they can deliver front-to-back working products within their team.
 Delivering valuable working products almost always involves several layers/components to deliver one feature.
 It is stated in the Scrum Guide, "Scrum Teams are cross-functional, meaning the members have all the skills necessary to create value for each Sprint.
 They are also self-managing, meaning they internally decide who does what, when, and how."

 ---

-### One of the Scrum events is the Sprint Review.
-How does the Sprint Review enable empiricism?
-What would the impact be if some members of the Scrum Team were not present?
->
-☝️
-The Sprint Review enables empiricism and provides an opportunity for the Scrum Team and the interested stakeholders to inspect the Increment and adapt the backlog.
-In addition, the Sprint Review supports transparency because everyone can see what has been produced in the Sprint.
->
-If only part of the Scrum team was present, there would be less transparency.
-The Scrum Team members who were not present lose the opportunity to directly hear the feedback provided during the review.
-Directly hearing from stakeholders increases their understanding of what the stakeholders want.

----